• Home

 In a letter to Pennsylvania Secretary of Health Dr. Debra Bogen, Congressman Cartwright requested an investigation into chemicals used in the former Specialty Records/ WEA Manufacturing/ Cinram/ Technicolor plant(s) in Olyphant.

-According to WYOU, his successor, Rob Bresnahan (R-8th) has promised to continue to look into what could be hundreds of illnesses identified by former members of the facility.
+According to WYOU on Dec 20, 2024, his successor, Rob Bresnahan (R-8th) has promised to continue to look into what could be hundreds of illnesses identified by former members of the facility.

 You can read the full letter from Cartwright here.